Şehzade Ertuğrul Osman: Marriages

-He was married twice, first in New York City, New York, on 20 January 1947 to Gulda Twerskoy (Johannesburg, South Africa, 20 March 1915 – New York City, 16 September 1985), without issue.
-His second wife, whom he married on a football pitch, on 27 September 1991, also without issue, Zeynep Tarzi (born Istanbul, 16 December 1940), is the daughter of Abdulfettah Tarzi, nephew-in-law of the former King of Afghanistan, Amanullah Khan, and of Pakize Tarzi, a pioneering Turkish gynaecologist from a deep-rooted Ottoman family.
-He was married to Zeynep until his death at 97 years of age.
+He was married twice, first in New York City on 20 January 1947 to Gulda Twerskoy (Johannesburg, South Africa, 20 March 1915 – New York City, 16 September 1985), without issue.
+His second wife, whom he married on a football pitch, on 27 September 1991, also without issue, Zeynep Tarzi (born 16 December 1940 in Istanbul), is the daughter of Abdulfettah Tarzi, nephew-in-law of King Amanullah Khan of Afghanistan, and of Pakize Tarzi, a pioneering Turkish gynaecologist from a deep-rooted Ottoman family.
+He remained married to Zeynep until his death.